-One way businesses will unlock the wealth promised by future technology is with Enterprise Resource Planning (ERP) software or business systems.
+One way businesses will unlock the wealth promised by future technology is with Enterprise Resource Planning (ERP) software, or business systems.
 These systems, which go unnoticed by consumers, but exert a tremendous influence over everything from stock control to accounting, powering tills to handling returns, have an untold story.
-A thrilling story, stretching across decades and platforms, it is necessary to tell – because only by knowing where business systems have been, will we know where they are going.
+A thrilling story, stretching across decades and platforms, it's necessary to tell – because only by knowing where business systems have been, will we know where they are going.

 Business Systems – Supercharging Business Since the 1960s

 Business systems began life in the 1960s when firms engaged in complex manufacturing processes, requiring assembly of many individual parts, began cataloguing their huge inventories.
 J.I.
 Case, manufacturers of tractors and other agricultural machinery, and computing behemoth IBM, led the way as early pioneers.
 But given computers’ enormous size at the time, and the large teams necessary for their upkeep, the advantages over traditional, paper-based systems were modest at best.

 Indeed, business systems were only able to outdo their paper-based competitors when the arrival of the microprocessor radically boosted the number of calculations computers could perform in a given space.
 Whereas business systems were once supported by floor-filling mainframes, increasingly, as the 1970s wore on, those same systems ran on desktop machines.
 Lone technicians oversaw their operation, rather than dedicated teams.
 Seizing the opportunity, the first software companies arose – including such titans as SAP and Microsoft – writing and selling their own programs.

 Enter the Internet – and Khaos Control Solutions